By Carla Olivo, Marine Spouse

 San Antonio Stock Show & Rodeo has events all year long.
 The Rodeo is sanctioned by the Professional Rodeo Cowboys Association (PRCA) and the Women’s Professional Rodeo Association (WPRA) and kicks off in February.
 In addition to the rodeo, there is Brickfest LIVE! – a LEGO Fan Experience built to inspire, educate, and entertain with LEGO bricks.
 The Ultimate BMX Stunt Show Experience is an exciting show featuring one of the Best BMX Stunt Show Teams in the Nation!
 Brad’s World Reptiles includes some of the most beautiful and exotic animals in the world!

 Fiesta San Antonio is a 10-day annual celebration in the spring.
 It started in 1891 as a one-parade event as a way to honor the memory of the heroes of the Alamo and the Battle of San Jacinto.
-It has evolved into one of this nation’s premier festivals with an economic impact of more than $284 million for the Alamo City.
+It has evolved into one of this nation’s premier festivals involving hundreds of volunteers, benefiting hundreds of local charities, with an economic impact of more than $284 million for the Alamo City.

 The pink granite exfoliation dome called Enchanted Rock is about an hour and a half north of San Antonio.
 The dome rises 425 foot above ground and covers 640 acres.
 Bring a kite and get ready for some great camping, picnicking and seven miles of hiking trails.

 Have you ever been stationed at Lackland AFB or in the San Antonio area?
-Let other military and veteran families know what you liked or maybe didn’t like about the area at PCSgrades.com.
+Help fellow military and veteran families by leaving your reviews for on base housing, moving companies, and more at PCSgrades.com.